-When the pressure is on, it’s important to have a plan to stick to.
-When Captain Sully landed his plane in the Hudson he had only a few minutes to follow a plan and land the plane.
-In those minutes, luckily, he did not have to design the plan.
-He only had to follow it.
-The plan had been laid out in pilot trainings and reviewed hundreds of times over his career.
-Now, when the moment came, the few minutes he had thankfully was enough to follow that plan.
-When the rain comes, and you have limited time, there’s not enough time to make a plan, only enough time to follow one.
-Let’s form a rain plan, together.
+The best teams are always prepared for the worst; emergency response teams are the first that come to mind.
+Teachers and faculty prepare their teams with fire and tornado drills, Pilots prepare in training with engine failure simulations.
+When Captain Sully landed his plane in the Hudson he had only a few minutes to follow a plan.
+In those brief moments, he did not have to design the plan, he only had to follow it.
+The plan had been laid out in training and reviewed hundreds of times over his career.
+When the moment came, the few minutes he had were enough to follow that plan.

-For this writing we are not going to touch on outdoor receptions, cocktail hours, or anything that can adapt so easily.
-These are events that attendees can simply walk inside, and continue mingling.
+For the purposes of this section of the article, we’re going to focus on events where the attendees can simply walk inside if it starts to rain and continue mingling.
 When the goal of the event is networking, human beings can do that just about anywhere.
-However, when the goal of the event is a key moment: a ribbon cutting, the deferring of degrees, or an alter call, the show must go on.
+However, when the goal of the event is a key moment: a ribbon cutting, the deferring of degrees, or an altar call, the show must go on.